 Urban/rural divide: 72.3% live in urban areas; 27.7% live in rural areas; about 10 million [2017 estimate-29.2%] live in Lima & Callao; 22.2% live in other main cities; 20.9% in smaller towns.

 Local / regional Government: divided into 24 Departments [known as Regions since 2002] and one Constitutional Province (El Callao).
 Each Region is divided into provinces: there is a total of 180 provinces (including El Callao); these in turn are divided into districts (totalling 1,747).
-One of these districts is Puente Piedra, where our refuge is situated.
+One of these districts is Puente Piedra [in the Cono Norte], where our refuge is situated.

 Head of State: The President who had been elected for 5 years from 28th July 2016, Pedro Pablo Kuczinski, was replaced on 23.03.2018 by Martín Vizcarra.

 National Holiday: 28th July celebrating independence from Spain in 1821